 The Importance of Perspective

 If you have an experienced mentor it can be life changing and extremely valuable to your personal development and your business.
 Whether your relationship is just for one year, or ongoing throughout your business journey, mentorship can empower you and drastically increase the chance of your business succeeding.
-So, if you want to become British Columbia’s next Zuckerberg, Gates or Branson, find a mentor program that works for you by using the free search tool on Mentorship BC.
+So, if you want to become British Columbia’s next Zuckerberg, Gates or Branson, find a mentor program that works for you.

 Here to Help

 No matter what stage of your business journey you’re at, Small Business BC has the resources you need to succeed.
 Check out our range of business webinars, on-demand E-Learning Education, our Talk to an Expert Advisories, or browse our selection of business articles.